AdamRaberProfessional/3-Los-Amigos-Settings-Handler/readme.txt

-This is how I got my settings and images for Viwards, and it is very similar to how I get the info for different stores for the white-labelled version of Viwards.
+This is how I got my settings and images for a previous version of the app, and it is very similar to how I get the info for the Los Amigos Market app that's live now.

 This is not the same file used in the current version of my app(s).